Ahmići massacre: Murders of civilians

-Overall, 117 to 120 Bosniaks were killed in the massacre.
+Overall, 117 to 120 Bosnian Muslims were killed in the massacre.
 Most of the men were shot at point blank range.
 Some men had been rounded up and then killed by Croatian soldiers.
 Twenty or so civilians were also killed in Donji Ahmići as they tried to flee the village.
 The fleeing inhabitants had to cross an open field before getting to the main road.
-About twenty bodies of people killed by very precise shots were found in the field.
-Military experts concluded that they had been shot by marksmen.
-Other bodies were found in the houses so badly charred they could not be identified and in positions suggesting they had been burned alive.
+About twenty bodies of people killed by exact shots were found in the field.
+Military experts concluded that marksmen had shot them.
+Other bodies were found in the houses so badly charred they could not be identified, and in positions suggesting they had been burned alive.
 The victims included many women and children.

-A European Community Monitor Mission observer said he had seen the bodies of children who, from their position, seemed to have died in agony in the flames: "some of the houses were absolute scenes of horror, because not only were the people dead, but there were those who were burned and obviously some had been burned with flame launchers, which had charred the bodies and this was the case of several of the bodies".
+A European Community Monitor Mission observer said he had seen the bodies of children who, from their position, seemed to have died in agony in the flames: "some of the houses were absolute scenes of horror, because not only were the people dead, but there were those who were burned and some had been burned with flame launchers, which had charred the bodies and this was the case of several of the bodies".
 According to the ECMM report, at least 103 people were killed during the attack on Ahmići.

 Destruction of property

-According to the Centre for Human Rights in Zenica, 180 of the existing 200 Bosniak houses in Ahmići were burned during the attack.
+According to the Centre for Human Rights in Zenica, 180 of the existing 200 Bosnian Muslim houses in Ahmići were burned during the attack.
 The Commission on Human Rights made the same finding in its report dated 19 May 1993.
-According to the ECMM practically all the Bosnian Muslim houses in the villages of Ahmići, Nadioci, Pirići, Sivrino Selo, Gaćice, Gomionica, Gromiljak and Rotilj had been burned.
-According to ECMM observer "it was a whole area that was burning".
+According to the ECMM, practically all the Bosnian Muslim houses in the villages of Ahmići, Nadioci, Pirići, Sivrino Selo, Gaćice, Gomionica, Gromiljak and Rotilj had been burned.
+According to the ECMM observer, "it was a whole area that was burning".
 Several religious buildings were destroyed.
-Two mosques were deliberately mined and given the careful placement of the explosives inside the buildings.
-Furthermore, the mosque in Donji Ahmići was destroyed by explosives laid around the base of its minaret.
+Two mosques were deliberately mined from the inside.
+Furthermore, the mosque in Donji Ahmići was damaged by explosives laid around the base of its minaret.